Webinar Popup Cancel button

 Image source: Adobe

 Since analogous color schemes are visually appealing, you can use them in your next project if you’re unsure of which scheme to pick.
-However, remember to keep your palette grounded by combining only cool or warm colors, as Sour Patch kids have done with its packaging.
+However, remember to keep your packaging color palette grounded by combining only cool or warm colors, as Sour Patch kids have done here.

 Triadic color scheme